OpenResearchInstitute/pluto_msk/README.md

 5. [prbs](https://github.com/OpenResearchInstitute/prbs)

 ## Building
+In oder to build fpga bitstream, you need to install first Vivado.
+Recommended version is 2022.2.
+In this documentation vivado installtion path is assumed to be /opt/Xilinx/Vivado.
+If it is on an other directory, change the path (for example /tools/Xilinx/Vivado on keroppi)
 ### First, clone this repo with all submodules
 git clone --recursive https://github.com/OpenResearchInstitute/pluto_msk
 ### building bitstream only